top of page

 As B.L.A., we continue to present performance, embodied practice, and public dialogues that embrace social justice.
 We draw from the wisdom of our bodies and our dance lineages to support movements for greater equity.
 We find joy in deepening inclusivity in our organization.
 We experiment with different permutations of leadership and employ financial transparency to fuel and grow artist power.

-BLA_GraphicArtboard 21 blue.png
+BLA_GraphicArtboard 21 dark red.png

 Our Values